 Numbers are important.
 Just about every aspect of our lives can be tracked and understood with numbers.
 Furthermore, this information can be harnessed in order to solve major problems and improve the lives of ourselves and others.

 To put it simply, numbers are a big deal!

 So keep reading to learn what the numbers have to say about professional accountancy.
-The 35 fascinating facts found below contain information that will greatly assist you in making the best decisions possible when planning out your future career.
+The 35 fascinating facts found below contain information that will greatly assist you in learning how to pass the CPA exam, and making the best decisions possible in planning out your future career.
 Check it out!